 According to Untapped Cities, the holiday has its roots in a common 19th-century tradition in which laborers held picnics and parades to draw awareness to worker’s rights.
 Organized unions emerged from there, and New York City became a hotbed for labor activists by the Industrial Revolution of the 1880s.

-Back then, laborers were fighting against low wages, unfair hours, child labor and unsafe working environments.
+Back then, laborers were fighting against low wages, unfair hours, child labor, and unsafe working environments.
 (Most workers at the time worked six days a week, 10 or 12 hours a day, and Sunday was the only day off.
-There were no paid vacations, no sick days and very few breaks during a day.)
+There were no paid vacations, no sick days, and very few breaks during a day.)
 Two labor groups, the Knights of Labor and the Tailor’s Union, established a city-wide trade consortium–known as the Central Labor Union of New York, Brooklyn, and Jersey City, or the CLU–in January of 1882 to promote similar goals.
-They called for things like fair wages, an eight-hour workday and an end to child labor.
+They called for things like fair wages, an eight-hour workday, and an end to child labor.
 The group also proposed that for one day a year, the country celebrate American workers with parades and celebrations.
-The CLU went ahead and organized the first parade for the September 5th of that year.
+The CLU went ahead and organized the first parade for September 5th of that year.

 According to Brownstoner, two different men within the labor movement were credited for the parade.
 Matthew Maguire, a machinist, first proposed a holiday and parade in 1882.
 He was the secretary of the CLU.
 But that same year, Peter J. McGuire, cofounder of the American Federation of Labor, also proposed a parade.
 The debate between the original founder of Labor Day was never settled, though Matthew Maguire usually gets the credit.